Fraud, Waste & Abuse

 Below are a few simple tips to help protect you against health care fraud:

-- Beware of any offers for free services or items (food, gas, gift cards, etc.) in exchange for your CareSource member ID number.
+- Beware of any offers for free services or items such as food, gas or gift cards in exchange for your CareSource member ID number.

 - Do not sign your name to a blank form.
 If you have questions about what you are signing, be sure to ask your health partner.